Probably the most perplexing question posed to financial advisors is, “How much do I need to retire?”

 You may find that you plan to continue your frugal lifestyle into retirement but will ramp up your travel and need to add an additional $20,000 a year to see the world.
 Maybe you’re itching to begin an entrepreneurial encore career or plan to stay busy working part-time.
 Perhaps your number one goal is to spend time with your grandchildren and you plan to move to be in the same city.

-Draw up a blueprint of your retired lifestyle.
+Draw up a blueprint of your retired lifestyle, including a savings plan, benefit plan, Social Security benefits and more.
 For example, the chart below shows an estimated breakdown of expenses for a retiree with a $273,000-a-year lifestyle.
 This increased lifestyle cost comes with an estimated retirement savings need of $4 million.

 Now that you’ve figured out how you want to live, let’s look at how you actually live and look at what bills you need to have covered by your retirement income.
 If you will have your home paid off by the time you retire, will you keep the same home or plan to move to another city?